 It is the only one that supports following redirects and allows you to configure timeouts,

-proxies among other things it is supported by org.apache.httpcomponents:httpasyncclient
+proxies among other things it is supported by org.apache.httpcomponents:httpasyncclient.

 A sample configuration would look like: